jjjuande/EasyGoogleMobileAds/README-EN.md

 * **OnAdLeftApplication**.
 The user clicks on the interstitial ad.
 * **OnAdFailedToLoad**: There's been an error downloading the ad to be displayed.

 The following code must be executed after calling _PrepareInterstitial_.
-If you execute it before, you'll get a _NullPointerException_.
+If you execute it before, you will get a _NullPointerException_.

 This is an example of code block that gets executed when the event _OnAdLoaded_ is fired: